-In this article, we explore a simple financial model that calculates the ROI for your implementation of an Enterprise Resource Planning (ERP) system.
+In this article, we explore a simple financial model that calculates the ROI for one of the most important expenditures you'll make: your implementation of an Enterprise Resource Planning (ERP) or other business management system.

 The model itself is intentionally simple.
 We limit our analysis to only three (3) ways in which an ERP implementation generates a financial payback and apply to those cash flows the following techniques:

 - Net Present Value of cash flows (NPV)

 The financial benefits that result from an ERP implementation differ significantly from company to company.
 So, it is important to note that this exercise is intended to introduce the concepts and encourage you to start thinking about the benefits that will result from your implementation.

 Also, please note that the cash flow time horizon in this model is only five (5) years.
 ERP is a platform on which the business grows over the long term.
 I've worked with many firms that reaped benefits long after the initial implementation was completed.
 Consider the firms that earned quality certifications (SQF, ISO 9001, AS9100C) several years after implementing ERP.
 These firms will be the first to tell you that having a strong ERP foundation on which they run the business made the certification process easier, if not possible.